 Specific Site Responsibilities

-Harmony Learning Center is a fairly large school with around 700 students per year, in person and remote students combined.
-There are 8 shared classroom spaces, and a mobile computer lab with student laptops.
+Harmony Learning Center is a large school with around 700 students per year, in person and remote students combined.
+There are eight shared classroom spaces, and a mobile computer lab with student laptops.
 The CTEP will have a desk in a classroom, but will also visit other rooms to hold computer class.

 Harmony Learning Center is a school that has new students starting class each week.
 Individuals who will be most successful in the CTEP role will need to be open to collaboration, adaptable, enjoy working with individuals from diverse backgrounds, and have a willingness to learn about evolve during their year of service.